-MATS empowers researchers to advance AI safety
+MATS empowers researchers to advance AI alignment

 The ML Alignment & Theory Scholars (MATS) Program is an independent research and educational seminar program that connects talented scholars with top mentors in the fields of AI alignment, interpretability, and governance.
 For 10 weeks, MATS scholars will conduct research while also attending talks, workshops, and networking events with other members of the Berkeley alignment research community.